string(68) "https://mcscertified.com/wp-content/uploads/2019/07/news_blocks3.png"

 Your right to lodge a complaint.

-You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO).
+You have the right to make a complaint at any time to the ICO.
 However, we would appreciate the chance to deal with your concerns first before you approach the supervisory authority, so please do contact us in the first instance.

 HOW TO CONTACT US